FreskyZ/yabai/README.md

 - a command line live chat replay tool
 - a cannot-be-simpler audio slice player ("button site")

+## Status

+Development will be halt for some time waiting for framework/tooling upgrade, but as long as I'm watching bilibili live stream, I will continue work on this project.

 ## Motivation & History

 There are (and were) many bilibili live chat archive services available publicly,